 Students of communication follow a variety of careers, including marketing, teaching, media operations, the law, finance, banking, public relations, policy analysis, government service, consulting, human resources, account management, advertising, brokerage, print and electronic media writing, performance, news production, management, real estate development, and lobbying, to name a few.

 Communication Studies majors also regularly pursue advanced study in graduate schools of business administration, history, journalism, political science, fine arts, and schools of law, in addition to graduate studies in different fields of communication.

 Practical Experience is at the heart of each individual course and is also an integral part of each course of study.
 Communication Studies majors have numerous opportunities for practical/job-related experience, not only in the classroom but also through campus activities and organizations and within the off-campus larger community.

 Activities have been created to make a student's educational experience exciting, practical, and valuable, as each student develops a portfolio of skills that employers want.

-Any student may participate in the Annual Hal R. Ramer Oratorical Contest during the Spring semester.
-Speakers deliver prepared speeches on a variety of topics for cash prizes and awards.
-See Oratorical Contest Rules for more information.
-See Oratorical Form for a contest entry.
 Students may also participate in the Vol State Story Slam each Fall semester.
-Where students, faculty and staff share stories that celebrate diversity and as well as universal messages about the human experiences.
-See Story Slam form more details.
+Where students, faculty, and staff share stories that celebrate all aspects of our world as well as universal messages about human experiences.
+See Story Slam for more details.

 All Vol State students, in addition to Communication Studies majors, are eligible to audition and work in the dramatic productions of the college.
 Dramatic productions, staged during the fall and spring terms, offer practical experience opportunities in acting and all aspects of production.